-3.1 Scheme Design
+3.1.
+Scheme Design

 Note that there are n smart devices in our scheme.
 SD denotes the set of smart devices.
-Device $SD_i \in SD, i = 1, 2, ..., n$ . $SD_i$ is registered at the CSP and is controlled by the PDA to form a group.
-The polynomial function f(x) = $\sum{i=0}^{n-1} a_i x^i$ generated by the CSP is a random (n-1)th degree function.
-When the input of f(x) is 0, the output is $a{CSP}$ which is the secret shared by the CSP.
-Each smart device obtains a part of $a{CSP}$ by sending tokens to the CSP.
-Note that the authentication operation is executed by the PDA after collecting each device's $f{SD_i}$ .
+Device $SD_i \in SD$, i = 1, 2, ..., n.
+SD_i is registered at the CSP and is controlled by the PDA to form a group.
+The polynomial function $f(x) = \sum{i=0}^{n-1} a_i x^i$ generated by the CSP is a random (n-1) th degree function.
+When the input of f(x) is 0, the output is a{CSP} which is the secret shared by the CSP.
+Each smart device obtains a part of a{CSP} by sending tokens to the CSP.
+Note that the authentication operation is executed by the PDA after collecting each device's f{SDi}.
 Here, the group devices authentication scheme can be divided into the initialization phase, device login phase, group authentication phase and key agreement phase.
 There are three parts involved in our scheme including the CSP, the PDA and devices.
 In the initialization phase, each part of the system generates necessary information which will be used in the device login phase, group authentication phase and key agreement phase.
 Then, smart devices will get the shared secret from the CSP in the device login phase.
-Next, the PDA calculates $a{CSP}$ from received tokens and compares it with $a{CSP}$ which is obtained from the CSP.
+Next, the PDA calculates a CSP from received tokens and compares it with a{CSP} which is obtained from the CSP.
 If two values are equal, the authentication phase is successful.
 Otherwise, the PDA will run adversary detection operation.
 At last, the PDA and the CSP generate a session key for data uploading with the help of smart devices.

-Initial Phase The initial phase is done by the CSP, the PDA and SD as follows. $SD_i$ selects a random number $x_i$ in a finite field GF(p).
-Then, $SD_i$ sends $\{ID{SD_i}, x_i\}$ to the CSP.
-The CSP selects an elliptic curve $E_p$ over $Z_p$ , p being a large prime.
-Then, the CSP selects a base point P of order d over $E_p$ such that d \ P = O. The CSP also chooses its private key $r{CSP}$ and computes the corresponding public key $P{CSP} = r{CSP} P$ .
-Note that the CSP selects a polynomial function of n - 1 degree: $f(x) = \sum{i=0}^{n-1} a_i x^i \mod p$ .
-A collision-resistant one-way cryptographic hash function h() is selected by the CSP too.
-The PDA generates the private key $r{PDA}$ and computes the public key as $P{PDA} = r{PDA} P$ .
-An encrypt function Encry() and a decrypt function Decry() are selected by the CSP.
-At the end of this phase, the CSP broadcasts $\{p, GF(p), E_p, Z_p, P, P{CSP}, h(), Encry(), Decry()\}$ to each participant in the system.
+Initial Phase: The initial phase is done by the CSP, the PDA and SD as follows.
+SD_i selects a random number x_i in a finite field GF (p).
+Then, SD_i sends $\{ID{SD_i}, x_i\}$ to the CSP.
+The CSP selects an elliptic curve E_p over Z_p, p being a large prime.
+Then, the CSP selects a base point P of order d over E_p such that d P = O. The CSP also chooses its private key r{CSP} and computes the corresponding public key $P{CSP} = r{CSP} P$.
+Note that the CSP selects a polynomial function of (n - 1)-degree function: f(x) = $\sum{i=0}^{n-1} a_i x^i \pmod{p}$.
+A collision-resistant one-way cryptographic hash function h () is selected by the CSP too.
+The PDA generates the private key rpDA and computes the public key as $P{P DA} = r{PDA}^ P$.
+An encrypt function Encry () and a decrypt function Decry () are selected by the CSP.
+At the end of this phase, the CSP broadcasts {p, GF (p), E_p, Z_p, P, P{CSP}, h (), Encry (), Decry ()} to each participant in the system.

-Device Login Phase In this phase, smart devices register after exchanging messages with the CSP.
+Device Login Phase: In this phase, smart devices register after exchanging messages with the CSP.
 The PDA needs to collect information from all devices to authenticate devices.
 Here, n devices are registered at the CSP and are assigned into one group by the PDA.
-If one device does not provide the right part of the shared secret, the authentication scheme can not pass.
+If one device does not provide the right part of the shared secret, the authentication scheme cannot pass.
 As a consequent, the PDA and CSP cannot get the same session key and the adversity detection operation will be performed by the PDA.
-The device login phase are introduced as follows:
+The device login phase is introduced as follows: